Well-crafted product descriptions do more than just describe your merchandise. When done right, your descriptions convey your unique voice, get...

 - Put the most important info & keywords at the beginning of your product description;

-- Constantly optimize your product description with keywords that your shoppers are looking for: Monitor search behavior and rankings.
+- Constantly optimise your product description with keywords that your shoppers are looking for: Monitor search behaviour and rankings.

 And Learn from Reviews

-Reviews do not only provide fresh and unique content to your product page content, but also valuable input, in the language used by consumers.
+Reviews provide fresh and unique content to your product page content and valuable input in consumers' language.

-That's why you should monitor and analyze review texts to align product content constantly.
+That's why you should monitor and analyse review texts to align product content constantly.

 9. Monitor the Quality of Content